Which honey to choose for yourself? Nutritional values of different types of honey

 When choosing a honey, consider both taste and nutritional value.
 If you need honey to sweeten your tea, acacia honey is a great choice.
 However, if you want a rich source of minerals and antioxidants, reach for forest chestnut or buckwheat honey.
 For general use in the kitchen and as a healthy addition to your diet, we recommend flower or linden honey.

 Tip: Always choose local, raw honey that has not been heat-treated.
-This way you will receive the most nutrients and support beekeepers and bee conservation.
+This way you will receive the most nutrients and support Slovenian beekeeping and bee conservation.

 4. Health benefits and uses of honey